pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

   </v-img>
 </div>

 Project Editor has three main parts.
 The left-hand sidebar shows recordings that are in the project.
-The centre is a video player.
+The center is a video player.
 The right sidebar shows events and sections.

 Now let’s go ahead and create an enrichment!